 - Sugarlands Valley Nature Trail

+Tennessee has nine states parks in the Nashville area, so there are many opportunities for outdoor activities even for the people in its biggest city.
 Tennessee is also home to a diverse range of cold-hardy trees and wildlife, many of which are adapted to the state’s varied climate and landscapes.
 Check out the coldest place in Tennessee.

 A great way to see wild creatures in Tennessee is to visit zoos.
 You are likely to see creatures from nearby, like bobcats and badgers, along with ones from far away, like penguins and zebras.
 You can see rare ones that are hard to see in the wild by visiting zoos.
 Consider visiting these zoos where you can see a variety of creatures from mammals to rodents: